-The Youth Achievement Awards are a suite of awards that are delivered by inspiring youth organisations.
+The Youth Achievement Awards are a suite of qualifications that are delivered by inspiring youth organisations.
 They are a credit-based learning opportunity for young people across Wales, accredited through Agored Cymru.
-The accreditation is part of the Agored Cymru Young Leaders Qualification.
+The accreditation is part of the Agored Cymru Youth Achievement Award Qualification.
 They are an adaptable, progressive, flexible youth led framework which can be applied to a broad and varied range of youth activities.
-The awards are designed to meet the needs of all young people at every level, providing accredited recognition for the work young people do in formal and non-formal settings.
+The qualification are designed to meet the needs of all young people at every level, providing accredited recognition for the work young people do in formal and non-formal settings.

 Youth Achievement Awards